mramirez0610/mramirez0610/README.md

-## hello! i'm marco ramirez, a front-end developer located in Bend, OR.
+## hello! i'm marco ramirez, a front-end developer based in Bend, OR.

 i've been passionate about web development & design since i was 13 years old. it all started with me messing around with the basics of HTML, creating my own personal webpages.
 10 years later and i've grown & dedicated myself to learning everything i can about front-end development, aiming to improve upon my skillset by experimenting with code daily.